MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/funnel.md

 * If a Data Share contains too much data for one month, the connector will get a TOO_MANY_ROWS error.

-For more information, please read our [Power BI knowledge base articles](https://help.funnel.io/en/?q=powerbi).
+For more information, read our [Power BI knowledge base articles](https://help.funnel.io/en/?q=powerbi).